w3c/wai-curricula/content/content-author/forms.md

 Clear and descriptive error messages help people with disabilities understand the problem and, if possible, correct it.
 Demonstrate approaches for providing clear and descriptive error messages.

-Authoring tools may or may not produce accessible error messages.
-When the latter occurs, different team members, including content authors, designers, and developers, need to collaborate to specify the appearance of the error messages as well as to implement the error messages.
+Authoring tools may not produce accessible error messages.
+When this occurs, different team members, including content authors, designers, and developers, need to collaborate to make error messages acccessible.

 #### Learning Outcomes for Topic